 One of the first things a software engineer learns is “don’t reinvent the wheel”.
 If something is already made, use that instead of writing your own.
 “Stand on the shoulders of giants, they know what they’re doing better than you”.
 Writing your own tools and libraries, even when one already exists, is labelled “NIH syndrome” and is considered quite bad.

-• Using a different <dl> for each pair: Style dictating markup, which is bad
+for each pair: Style dictating markup, which is bad - Floats: Not flexible

-• display: run-in; on the <dt>: Browser support is bad (No Firefox support)
+: Browser support is bad (No Firefox support)- Adding a

 My first article in ALA was published today, read it here: